Last Updated on March 15, 2023

 The colors may include Panda, Isabella, or Black.
 In addition, some German Shepherds might have one or two blue eyes.

-In addition, the Albino German Shepherd could cost up to $5,000.
+In addition, the Albino German Shepherd could scale up to $5,000.

 Take into account whether you want your German Shepherd as a family dog or a working protection dog.
-A companion will cost less.
+A companion will be less expensive.

 In addition, the litter size of German Shepherds is about 6 to 10 puppies.
 Therefore, the more puppies in a litter, the less the puppies will cost.